LaggydogeHax/PokemonBattleSim/README.md

 # PokemonBattleSim.java
-An epic and totally awesome battle simulator for the terminal/cmd
+An epic and totally awesome battle simulator for the terminal/command line

-this epik project originally started on November 8th 2024 yeyeye
+this epic project originally started on November 8th 2024

-too lazy to make documentation on the code itself so here's the game mechanics
+## Installation

+### From the releases page:
+  1. Download the .jar file and the .bat file
+  2. Place the files on the same directory
+  3. Double-click the .bat file to launch the game in a new window.

+  #### or:
+  1. Download the .jar file
+  2. Open up a terminal/command prompt and navigate to where the .jar is
+  3. Launch with: `java -jar FILENAME.jar`

+### From source:
+  1. Download JDK 17 (or higher) if you haven't already.
+  2. Click on `<> Code` then Download ZIP.
+  3. Extract it somewhere
+  4. Download and install Maven
+  5. Open a terminal and navigate to where the `pom.xml` file is
+  6. Execute: `mvn clean compile assembly:single`
+  7. The compiled jar will be on /target

 ## Pokemon's stats and attributes